memestageceo/certified-kubernetes-administrator-course/docs/02-Core-Concepts/14-ReplicaSets.md

        matchLabels:
         type: front-end
  ```

-#### ReplicaSet requires a selector definition when compare to Replication Controller.
+#### ReplicaSet requires a selector definition when compare to Replication Controller

 - To Create the replicaset

     ```
-    $ kubectl create -f replicaset-definition.yaml
+    kubectl create -f replicaset-definition.yaml
     ```

 - To list all the replicaset

     ```
-    $ kubectl get replicaset
+    kubectl get replicaset
     ```

 - To list pods that are launch by the replicaset

     ```
-    $ kubectl get pods
+    kubectl get pods
     ```

     ![rs1](../../images/rs1.PNG)

 ## Labels and Selectors

 #### What is the deal with Labels and Selectors?
 Why do we label pods and objects in kubernetes?

   ![labels](../../images/labels.PNG)

 ## How to scale replicaset

 - There are multiple ways to scale replicaset
   - First way is to update the number of replicas in the replicaset-definition.yaml definition file.
 E.g replicas: 6 and then run

  ```
     apiVersion: apps/v1
     kind: ReplicaSet